CS2103AUG2016-F11-C2/main/docs/UserGuide.md

 ## `block` time slots #LikeABoss

 You may block off time slots to prevent conflicting tasks.
 Tasks may not be added to the blocked date/time range.
+Remember that if you are inputting dates, use the **MM/DD/(YYYY)** format.
 ```
 block 'CS2103 exam' tmr                           # entirety of tomorrow is blocked, no tasks may be added inclusive of tomorrow
 block 'CS2103 tutorial' from 11am to 12pm         # 11am - 12pm today is blocked, no tasks may be added inclusive of the time range